-Kate is qualified to undertake Public Access work.
+Kate is also qualified to undertake Public Access work.

-Kate has a broad and well established professional negligence practice, which covers most of the main professions, with particular emphasis on those involving solicitors, architects and engineers, but also including, surveyors, barristers and financial advisers.
-She is recommended in Chambers & Partners 2016 directory as “very considered; immediately seeing the potential counter-arguments and how they could affect the strategy.”
+Kate has a broad and well-established professional negligence practice, which covers most of the main professions, with particular emphasis on those involving solicitors, architects and engineers, but also including surveyors, barristers and financial advisers.
+She is recommended in Chambers and Partners 2016 directory as “very considered; immediately seeing the potential counter-arguments and how they could affect the strategy.”

 Acting for solicitors in claim arising out of alleged negligent conduct of an appeal to the Employment Appeal Tribunal.